cja5553/mobile-phone-data-to-assess-unhealthy-food-reliance/README.md

-# Codes for paper titled "Using mobile-phone data to assess racial disparities in unhealthy food reliance during the COVID-19 pandemic"
+# Codes for paper titled "Using mobile-phone data to assess socio-economic disparities in convenience store and fast food reliance during COVID-19"

 Author: Charles Alba and Ruopeng An